-- Sacramental Masses- that are held annually in tune with the Parish’s Sacramental Programme.
+- Sacramental Masses- held annually in tune with the Parish’s Sacramental Programme.

-- Parish Family Mass- which from late 2015 will be a special annual event hosted by the students and their parents, allowing them to share: in fellowship with other families, as well as their wonderful gifts and talents with the parish.
+- Parish Family Mass- a special annual event hosted by the students and their parents, allowing them to share: in fellowship with other families, as well as their wonderful gifts and talents with the parish.

-- Weekly reconciliations- are also available to our students so please encourage them to attend.
+- Weekly reconciliations- available to our students so please encourage them to attend.

 To clarify: all Mass is Liturgy, but not all Liturgy is Mass.
 Liturgies are any “expression” of prayer that does not include the sacrifice of Communion eg. our Rosary Day where we walk and join together with teaching staff at church and pray the rosary only.
 Mass is any liturgy including the sacrificial exchange where we receive the life of Christ and Christ receives our life, that is, “Communion” is celebrated.